anti-alias-arts/AAVJ/docs/overview.md

 * To the right of the stats container is the horizontal scroll bar which is used to pan across all the available content slots in your project.
 Users may click drag this slider, or use LINK Mode to map that to any hardware or input values.

+### Log

+At the very bottom of our interface is the ‘Log’ component.
+Whenever users interact with the interface, AAVJ will send confirmation or error messages to the log for user awareness of what’s going on in the project.

 ### Control Section

 * In the bottom section, on the left side, we have our main ```output window```.
 This is where the master mix of all your content and effects will be displayed.